Home

-It is obviously important to know the extent of the world's oil reserves, but it is equally important to know the rate at which oil can be produced (pumped).
-All oil producing countries of the world, save for one, produced oil at nearly the maximum rate in 2003.
-That exception is Saudi Arabia.
-Both Iraq and Venezuela had production interruptions in 2003 but world oil production stayed nearly constant because Saudi Arabia made up the difference.
+It is obviously important to know the extent of the world's oil reserves, but it is equally important to know the rate at which oil can be produced(pumped).

-[world Hubbert curve]Oil statistics usually include the ratio of reserves to production (R/P).
+bellOil statistics usually include the ratio of reserves to production (R/P).
 It would seem that this is a measure of how long the oil will last.
-This is misleading because this assumes that production will remain constant until the last drop is produced.
-Here is description of what really happens when an oil field is discovered; At first, production grows exponentially as each new well adds its output.
+This is misleading because of the assmption that production will remain constant until the last drop is produced.
+Here is description of what really happens when an oil field is discovered.
+At first, production grows rapidly as each new well adds its output.
 Eventually production for the oil field reaches a peak as each new well produces less oil and the older wells run dry.
-Then there is an exponential decay as more and more wells run dry.
+Then there is a rapid decay in production as more and more wells run dry.
 The productivity of a particular well depends on the rate at which oil flows horizontally toward the well head, the pressure within the oil bearing formation and the viscosity of the oil.
 There is an optimum rate of production for any well.
 If oil is produced too fast, some of the oil is left behind and the amount ultimately produced is reduced.
-The productivity curve of the oil field looks like a bell curve with the midpoint corresponding to the point when half of the oil is gone.
+Increasing the number of wells beyond a certain point increases the production rate without increasing the amount ultimately produced.

 Here are some numbers from the Oil & Gas Journal, Dec.
 23, 2002.
 The interesting numbers are highlighted.